What is beer and what beer do we stock?

 Fermentation: Warm fermentation with top-fermenting yeast, which operates at higher temperatures compared to the bottom-fermenting yeast used in lagers.

-Flavors: Often complex and fruity, with a wide range of styles including pale ales, stouts, and porters.
+Flavours: Often complex and fruity, with a wide range of styles including pale ales, stouts, and porters.

 Ale has a rich history and has been a staple beverage in many cultures, particularly in medieval England where it was a significant source of nutrition.